Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Joseph Giordano - Cowen & Co.
 LLC

 Hi, guys.
 Thanks for taking the follow-up here.
 I guess one of the questions and discussions I get in a lot with clients is, what is the ability for our customers to like essentially recycle old Cognex products into new production lines?
-So, if you're at a facility, whether it's automotive or consumer electronics that has a production line and then they build the next iteration of their product and have a new production line and as they roll – as they kind of shut down old ones, can they take the Cognex product off of their essentially, and put it on the new one (51:05) and buy new things from you?
+So, if you're at a facility, whether it's automotive or consumer electronics that has a production line and then they build the next iteration of their product and have a new production line and as they roll – as they kind of shut down old ones, can they take the Cognex product off of their essentially, and put it on the new one rather than buy new things from you?
 How much do you see that in practice, and is that something that's realistic?
-Or is it generally new product every time there's an incremental production line (51:14)?
+Or is it generally new product every time there's an incremental production line?

 Robert J. Willett - Cognex Corp.